Braincore-Engineering/Location-Live-Tracking/README.md

 const char* trackerId = "2";
 ```

-Adjust to your local WiFi SSID and password, and your designated trackerId
+Adjust to your local WiFi SSID and password, latest endpoint and your designated trackerId

 Compile and upload to the ESP32 and wait until the GPS module calibrated itself!